digiaonline/graphql-php/README.md

 )
 ```

-The schema definition used looks like this:
+The GraphQL schema file used in this example contains the following:

 ```graphql schema
 schema {